Meeds-io/whitepaper/en/2-deeds.md

 In the digital realm, Non-Fungible Tokens (NFTs) serve a similar purpose to deeds in the physical world.
 Like a deed confirming tangible property ownership, NFTs establish indisputable ownership of digital assets.
 This ownership is securely recorded on a blockchain, ensuring each asset is unique and non-replicable.

 Within the WoM, a Deed is conceptualized as an NFT, representing the foundational unit of ownership.
-Holding a Deed empowers its owner to manage a Community Hub.
-It makes them eligible to receive Mintium rewards, a form of recognition and incentive within the WoM ecosystem (further details in section 2.6).
+Holding one empowers its owner to manage a __Community Hub__.
+Hubs are eligible to receive Mintium rewards, a form of sponsorship for communities that manage to genrate authentic engagement from their contributors (further details in section 2.6).

 The WoM is a diverse and inclusive platform.
 It welcomes various organizations, from DAOs, traditional businesses, and associations to think tanks, theater companies, project groups, and educational institutions.
 In this digital landscape, a Deed symbolizes the organization's digital presence and footprint.
 I works as a bridge between real-world operations and digital endeavors.